DMWIGGINS/SQL-and-Telerik-Reporting/README.md

 To create a Telerik Report, you must decide what parameters (if any) the user will need to select.

-I decided that it would be useful to search by Bead (Gemstone), Bracelet Size, Button (I have a variety of fun buttons used for clasps) and Status (Available/Sold).
+For this to report, the user can search by Bead (Gemstone), Bracelet Size, Button (I have a variety of fun buttons used for clasps) and Status (Available/Sold).

-Here are the [Parameter Queries](https://github.com/DMWIGGINS/SQL-and-Telerik-Reporting/blob/main/inventoryreport.sql) that were used to populate the select options as well as the main query that produces the report.
+Here are the [Parameter Queries](https://github.com/DMWIGGINS/SQL-and-Telerik-Reporting/blob/main/inventoryreport.sql) that were used to populate the picklists as well as the main query that produces the report.

 ## Telerik interface and report design